stellar/django-polaris/docs/installation.rst

 Set Environment Variables
 =========================

 Polaris has many different environment varibles that can be used to customize your service's configuration and behavior.
-A comprehensive list can be found in the :doc:`misc`, but we'll only define whats required for now.
+A comprehensive list can be found in the :doc:`glossary`, but we'll only define whats required for now.

 Create a ``.env`` file in the upper ``anchor/`` directory.